 ||Shirley Zhe Chen, Dolan Antenucci, Michael Anderson, Zhongjun Jin.

 ||Prof. Eytan Adar, for the work with scientific diagrams in year 1 and years 4 and 5.
 Professors Margaret Levenstein, Matthew Shapiro, Christopher Re for the work on nowcasting in years 2-5, H.V.
 Jagadish for data transformation work in final year, and (indirectly, through paper coauthorship) Sasha Dadiomov, Richard Wesley, Gang Xiao, and Jock Mackinlay for spreadsheet extraction work.

-||Our initial research proposal focused on the following work for Year 5:
+||Our initial research proposal focused on the following work for the final year:

 - A: Data Extraction: Run combined content-human extraction cycle to extract entire Web dataset

 - B: Search System: Optimize keywords and result presentation using additional query data

 - C: Broader Impacts: Final release of query data, extracted Web dataset, and search engine

 As mentioned in previous years' reports, the growth of high-quality structured online entity-centric datasets (such as Google’s Knowledge Graph) led us to change the focus of our work several years into the project.
 We have been focusing on “somewhat structured” numeric datasets, such as spreadsheet data.
 We have also added efforts to pursue social media extractions, which are traditionally ill-served by Web extraction systems.
 Further, we have added work on data transformation systems, which are often key in processing extracted data.
 These extracted datasets remain hard to obtain or manage, and so the core motives of our research plan continue.

 Over the course of this project, we have completed a large number of research projects with accompanying software or datasets: